Rachith-H/Verilog-Digital-Designs/README.md

 # Verilog-Digital-Designs

-This repository contains a collection of digital designs written in Verilog HDL and developed using Xilinx Vivado.
+This repository contains a collection of digital designs written in Verilog HDL.
 The designs are accompanied by simulation testbenches for verification.
 The repository reflects a progressive exploration of digital logic concepts, RTL design practices, and simulation workflows.

  **Designs included :**